-- 188. Where a FEC does not hold a premises licence but wishes to provide gaming machines, it may apply to the licensing authority for a permit. - 189.
-The licensing authority may grant or refuse an application for a permit, but cannot add conditions.
+- 164. Where a FEC does not hold a premises licence but wishes to provide gaming machines, it may apply to the licensing authority for a permit. - 165.
+The licensing authority may grant or refuse an application for a permit but cannot add conditions.
 An application for a permit may only be granted if the authority is satisfied that the premises will be used as an unlicensed FEC, and if the chief officer of police has been consulted.
-Applicants must show that the premises will be used wholly or mainly for making gaming machines available for use. - 190.
-As unlicensed FECs are not subject to scrutiny by the commission, applicants will also be asked to demonstrate: - A full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs; - That the applicant has no relevant convictions; and - That employees are trained to have a full understanding of the maximum stakes and prizes. - 191.
+Applicants must show that the premises will be used wholly or mainly for making gaming machines available for use. - 166.
+As unlicensed FECs are not subject to scrutiny by the commission, applicants will also be asked to demonstrate: - A full understanding of the maximum stakes and prizes of the gambling that is permissible in unlicensed FECs. - That the applicant has no relevant convictions; and - That employees are trained to have a full understanding of the maximum stakes and prizes. - 167.
 The Commission's guidance for local authorities also states that within its "statement of licensing policy a licensing authority may include a statement of principles that it proposes to apply when exercising its function in considering applications for permits.
 In particular, it may want to set out the matters that it will take into account in determining the suitability of the applicant.
-Given that the premises will particularly appeal to children and young persons, licensing authorities may want to give weight to matters relating to child protection issues." - 192.
+Given that the premises will particularly appeal to children and young persons, licensing authorities may wish to give weight to matters relating to protection of children from being harmed or exploited by gambling and to ensure that staff supervision adequately reflects the level of risk to this group." - 168.
 This licensing authority has duly prepared a statement of principles, which is that each applicant will be expected to show that there are policies and procedures in place to protect children from harm.
 Harm in this context is not limited to harm from gambling but includes wider child protection considerations.
 The efficiency of such policies and procedures will each be considered on their merits.